Eggless Chocolate Fudge Cake

 Did you know that the 27th of January is national chocolate cake day?
 I actually didn’t, until my mum told me last week!

-I’ve been dreaming of making a super fudgy chocolate cake for a while now so I figured a chocolate day holiday would be the perfect time to do it!
+I’ve been dreaming of making a rich, dairy-free chocolate fudge cake for a while now so I figured a chocolate day holiday would be the perfect time to do it!

 I had originally pictured this cake in my head to be like that super rich, chocolatey cake that Bruce Bogtrotter eats on the Matilda movie.